oracle/truffleruby/doc/user/polyglot.md

 `Polyglot.import_method(name)` imports a method with a given name, and defines it in the top-level object.

-## Using Ruby objects a foreign language
+## Using Ruby objects from a foreign language

 Using JavaScript as an example.